 Once the temperature is set, the smoker will then work in a similar way to a traditional smoker.
 However, there are some subtle differences.
-The fan and the thermostat help to control the temperature of the smoker, and release the air to the fire as and when it is needed.
+The fan and the thermostat help to control the temperature of the smoker and release the air to the fire as and when it is needed.

-The digital charcoal smoker is slightly different to its counterparts because it reaches higher temperatures fairly quickly, and the charcoal is not placed at the bottom of the smoker.
+The digital charcoal smoker is slightly different from its counterparts because it reaches higher temperatures fairly quickly, and the charcoal is not placed at the bottom of the smoker.
 Instead, it is placed on the end of the smoker in a hopper.